 Field-hunting tip

-Look in lunar impact melt country — that is the host setting where donwilhelmsite typically forms.
+Look in lunar impact melt country, the host setting where donwilhelmsite typically forms.
 If you start seeing olivine, pyroxene, maskelynite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.